 The sheriff’s office said the sketch represents an 80 percent likeness of the suspect.

 Around 4:10 p.m. on Tuesday, an 11-year-old girl got off her bus at Thousand Oaks Boulevard and Ronald Reagan Parkway.
 She began walking eastbound on the sidewalk along Ronald Reagan Parkway toward her neighborhood.
-A car traveling westbound pulled up alongside her.
+A car traveling westbound pulled up alongside her.“Your mom is in the hospital and she sent us to get you,” the car’s passenger told the girl.

 At that point, the girl began running away on the sidewalk, and the car made a U-turn and left, heading westbound on Ronald Reagan Parkway.
 The girl reported the incident to her mother, who called the sheriff’s office.